“My case for pacifism, to recap, comes down to three simple premises. The first two are empirical:

 Premise #1: The short-run costs of war are clearly awful.
 [Empirical claim about immediate effects of war].

 Premise #2: The long-run benefits of war are highly uncertain.
 [Empirical claim about people’s ability to accurately forecast the long-run effects of war].

 These empirical claims imply pacifism when combined with a bland moral premise:

-Bryan Caplan, “How Evil Are Politicians?: Essays on Demagoguery.” p.
+Excerpt From: Bryan Caplan.
+“How Evil Are Politicians?: Essays on Demagoguery.” p.
 125

 Dr. Bryan Caplan is a Professor of Economics at George Mason University and New York Times bestselling author.